computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 println("Output SI6: " + SelectingInvitees.si6(group, personsLiked, personsDisliked, like, k))

 Viz.render(group.toDotString(personsLiked, personsDisliked, like))
 ```
 {% endscalafiddle %}

-So for some inputs the formalizations might be equivalent, but for many others
+For some inputs the formalizations might be equivalent, but for many others they
-they are not.
-Next, try to answer the question: *How would you be able tell
+are not.
+Next, try to answer the question: *How would you be able tell different
-different formalizations apart in terms of the behaviour that they predict?* Of
+formalizations apart in terms of the behaviour that they predict?* Finally your
-course, you can use simulations to do this and finally your hard work will pay
+hard work will pay off, because you can use simulations to do this.
+The code
-off.
-The code below consists of three steps: (1) generate a set of inputs, (2) compute for all inputs the corresponding output for ```si4```, ```si5``` and ```si6```, (3) perform data analysis and plotting.
+below consists of three steps: (1) generate a set of inputs, (2) compute for all
+inputs the corresponding output using ```si4```, ```si5``` and ```si6```, (3)
+perform data analysis and plotting.

 For Step 1 and 3 some additional (helper) code is introduced.
 Step 1 introduces
 code that generates input using the same helper functions we've already seen,